kavia-common/tmfmapperv1-5116-5210/README.md

 # TMF Translation Middleware (Flask)

 This service bridges TMF APIs and a Django-based inventory application.
 It:
-- Loads the native Django OpenAPI schema at startup (from NATIVE_SCHEMA_URL or local fallback)
+- Loads the native Django OpenAPI schema at startup (from NATIVE_OPENAPI_URL/NATIVE_OPENAPI_PATH or legacy NATIVE_SCHEMA_URL, else bundled fallback)
 - Translates TMF requests to the native format and native responses back to TMF (stubs)
 - Generates and exposes a TMF-like resource catalogue derived from the native schema
 - Performs simple runtime validation of TMF request/response payloads